-An Inclusive Acknowledgement of People and Place
+An Inclusive Acknowledgment of People and Place

-It is important that we be sure to model an opening acknowledgement at our public events like convocation, commencement, conferences held on campus, etc. that has become standard across Canada at all universities and increasingly in the U.S., and particularly appropriate for our situation here at Central.
+It is important that we be sure to model an opening acknowledgment at our public events like convocation, commencement, conferences held on campus, etc. that has become standard across Canada at all universities and increasingly in the U.S., and particularly appropriate for our situation here at Central.
 Possible wording might be:

 "We would first like to acknowledge that we are here on the beautiful ancestral lands of the Anishinaabe people who remain our ongoing neighbors, and in the proud spirit of collaboration and celebration say, Boozhu and welcome."
 (This incorporates what is often said at our sporting events.)

 "We stand on the traditional lands of the Council of Three Fires, the Anishinaabe peoples, of whom the traditional Saginaw Chippewa nation is one."